Scores in CPA

 Each exam has its own set pattern and scoring system.
-Understanding the score requirements and the scoring process of the examination shall help you appreciate how you are to prepare and hence you shall be able to channel your efforts.
+Understanding the score requirements and the scoring process of the examination shall help you appreciate how you can prepare and hence you shall be able to channel your efforts.
 It helps you understand the syllabus and the importance of different question types.
 You can also gain information about the utility of scores and how they shall help you.

 The Scoring Process

 The scores of your exam are prepared by AICPA and then sent to NASBA, which matches them to individual test takers.
 They are then forwarded to state boards of accountancy, which release them.

 There are four sections in the examination and different content areas are covered in each.
 The scores are calculated with respect to question types and not the content areas for each section.
 The two types of testing items, multiple-choice questions and simulations, are given weights according to their content and importance and then the total score is calculated.
 The following is the score distribution for the Auditing and Attestation (AUD), Financial Accounting and Reporting (FAR) and Regulation (REG) sections of the exam.